Colleges scramble to ensure NIL deals are safe, compliant

 ”I think it’s almost impossible to police that,” Hill said.

-On Thursday, the NFL Players Association sent out notifications to agents on just such a topic, saying in part, “Any NIL contracts entered into with college players by a contract advisor should be wholly separate from any future contract advisor services involving the negotiation of player contracts with NFL teams.”
+On Thursday, the NFL Players Association sent out notifications to agents, saying, in part, ”Any NIL contracts entered into with college players by a contract advisor should be wholly separate from any future contract advisor services involving the negotiation of player contracts with NFL teams.”

-With the doors flung wide open on athletes receiving compensation for self-promotion, this is a new world for those who work mostly behind the scenes in college compliance offices.
+With the doors flung wide open for athletes to receive compensation for self-promotion, it is a new world for those who work mostly behind the scenes in college compliance offices.

 Some of what is happening is contrary to the policies and procedures they’ve grown accustomed to for years.